sasaa123sharma/Common/README.md

 #Absolute distinct count in a sorted array - AbsDistCount.c
 #Check BIG and LITTLE endian machine - ChckEndian.c
 #Find the smallest and second smallest element in an array - FirstTwoMin.c
+#Implement your own tail (Read last n lines of a huge file) - Tail.c